Can developers survive without a good search in their editor? Who has never used the famous find and replace trick in one or multiple files?

 vimgrep, I strongly advice you to look at the excellent vimcast about it.

-Last but not least: you should read Vim’s help about vimgrep by typing
+I encourage you to read Vim’s help about vimgrep by typing

-Vimgrep is good but unfortunately pretty slow.
-As an alternative you can use the external program grep directly in Vim.
-Obviously you need
+Vimgrep is good but unfortunately slow.
+As an alternative, you can use an external program (grep by default) directly in Vim, by using

 mySearchin the working directory

-:grep mySearch a.txt b.txt c.txtwill search every occurences of
+:grep mySearch a.txt b.txt c.txt- Search every occurences of

 mySearchin the files a.txt, b.txt, c.txt

 Substitution In the Current File